mablae/emotico/README.md

-# Docker lemp stack with multiple PHP versions
+# Emotico - A SMS / MMS / Whatsapp  Messanger Project

 ## What is this ?

 This is a development or(/and) production environment for PHP built in seperate docker containers, managed with docker-compose.
-The basic setup contains a LEMP stack (Linux, Nginx, MySQL and PHP)
+The basic setup contains a LEMP stack (Linux, Nginx, MySQL, RabbitMQ and PHP)

+On this LAMP Stack a Symfony 3 App is living

 (MySQL is replaced by a MariaDB instance which is technically the same as MySQL, but with extra features and promises too be faster than MySQL)